altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-3/common/virtual-platforms/linux-gsrd/ug-linux-gsrd-agilex3-virtual-platforms.md

   - GNU make 4.1 or higher
 - Local Ethernet network with DHCP server (provides IP address to the board).
 - Intel Simics Simulator for Altera FPGAs installed.
-- Intel Agilex™ 3 Virtual Platform components available to be deployed.
+- Altera Agilex™ 3 Virtual Platform components available to be deployed.